LiveHelperChat/doc/docs/bot/rest-api.md

 ## Replaceable variables

-Rest API in value fields you can use these replaceable variables
+Rest API in value fields you can use these replaceable variables.
+These variables by default are already in json format with quotes.
+To use them without quotes in JSON payload use them like `raw_{{lhc.nick}}`, etc. `raw_{{args.chat.id}}`

 All chat messages.
 These combinations are usefull in case you are implementing sentimetn analysis and want for example determine the sentiment of operator/visitor or both messages: